-During the next POLPAN Seminar Professor Bruce Headey (University of Melbourne) will present a paper titled ‘One Size Does Not Fit All’: Alternative Values-Based ‘Recipes’ for Life Satisfaction.
+During the POLPAN Seminar on July 9th Professor Bruce Headey (University of Melbourne) presented a paper titled ‘One Size Does Not Fit All’: Alternative Values-Based ‘Recipes’ for Life Satisfaction.
 The paper has been prepared together with Professor Gert G. Wagner (Max Planck Institute for Human Development, Berlin).

 In most previous research on the determinants of Life Satisfaction (LS), there has been an assumption, usually unstated, that ‘one size fits all’.
 It has been assumed that the covariates and potential causes of high and low LS are similar for everyone, or at least everyone in the Western world.
 Even the newer literature on LS in low and middle income countries appears to rest on the same assumption, except for recognition of the greater importance of income, health and governmental corruption (United Nations, World Happiness Reports, 2012-17).

 In this paper, using longitudinal data from the German Socio-Economic Panel (SOEP), we estimate structural equation models based on alternative ‘recipes’ for high and low LS.
 Specifically, we indicate that there appear to be four distinct ‘recipes’, which are primarily based on the values/life priorities of different subsets of the population.
 These values/life priorities are: altruistic/pro-social values, family values, materialistic (money and career) values, and religious values (Kluckhohn and Strodtbeck, 1961).